How Does Arena Footing Affect Equine Athlete Longevity?

 ADVERTISEMENT

-horse arena footing
+closeup of horse hooves and arena footing

 Footing and hoof care are essential to the longevity of the sport horse.
 The interaction of the footing and the mechanics of the shoe can either add or relieve stress to the tissues of the lower leg. | Photo: iStock